Connecting Families to Community Services

 It’s your call!

-Call Child Development Infoline (CDI) at 1-800-505-7000 with any questions or concerns about a child’s development or behavior.
-CDI also helps pregnant women connect to pregnancy related supports, such as WIC, Health Care Providers, Health Insurance, Home Visiting (home based parenting education), Baby Items, and more….
+Call 211 Child Development at 1-800-505-7000 with any questions or concerns about a child’s development or behavior.
+211 CD also helps pregnant women connect to pregnancy related supports, such as WIC, Health Care Providers, Health Insurance, Home Visiting (home based parenting education), Baby Items, and more….

 If a child is Medicaid eligible, families should be aware of EPSDT (Early and Periodic Screening, Diagnosis and Treatment Program), which is done at regular well child health visits.
 If a problem is identified through EPSDT, the Doctor should then refer the child for further care.